Zeninari/Simple-TCU-Presence-Maker/README.md

    - This ensures minor OCR errors don’t trigger completely wrong updates.

 3. **Transition Rules:**
-   - Certain area changes can have **special rules** (like moving between overlapping regions), which the bot handles automatically.
+   - Certain area transitions have **special rules** (such as moving between a city and its surrounding region, entering an area that appears in multiple locations).
+The bot manages these automatically.

 4. **Discord Updates:**
    - The bot only updates Discord when the confirmed location changes.